Deploy your first Lambda. Get an email from your duck. Reply to it.

 tableName: pip-agent-dev-memorytable-e5f6g7h8

-You'll need the bucket name for the SES receipt rule (if you haven't set it up yet).
+You'll need the bucket name for the SES receipt rule.
 The table name is there for Part 2.

 Don't wait until tomorrow morning.
 Invoke the function manually via the AWS CLI: